sshh12/llm_oracle/README.md

 - A unique anonymous user id associated with the questions (you can bypass with new browser, incognito, etc)
 - The GPT agent logs which may contain publically obtainable information about the question

-#### Stored Ephemerally

-- Custom API Keys while they are in the job queue
-- Browser user-agent and IP address as part of Heroku logs

 #### Not Used / Stored

-- Social media accounts
+- Social media accounts you share with
-- Other typical site analytics (e.g. facebook tracking, google analytics)

 ## Python API